 This list categorizes all felony offenses to help determine the appropriate crime category column on the guidelines matrices.
-Felony offenses on the General Matrix (Form 1), which does not include sex offenses, are categorized as either death, person, possession only or other.
-Offenses actually resulting in the death of the victim have been classified as death.
-Violent offenses have been classified as person.
-This category includes, but is not necessarily limited to, offenses which result in physical injury to the victim, offenses which place the victim in fear, and several offenses involving threats to the victim.
-Some drug offenses are now categorized as possession only.
-This was new to the 2006 Guidelines and was intended to identify select offenses potentially meriting a mitigated sentence as listed on Form 2 (Mitigating Circumstances #13).
+Felony offenses on the General Matrix (Form 1), which does not include sex offenses, are categorized as murder, death, person, possession only or other.
+Offenses actually resulting in the death of the victim have been classified as either murder or death.
+The person category includes, but is not necessarily limited to, violent offenses, offenses which result in physical injury to the victim, offenses which place the victim in fear, and several offenses involving threats to the victim.
+Offenses that consist of only the possession of a controlled substance, are categorized as possession only.
 All other offenses including non-possession only drug offenses, property offenses, and offenses against public order have been classified as other.
-An attempt was made to categorize these offenses in a way that would be consistent with the philosophy of the 2004 Sentencing & Release Guidelines.

 To find the appropriate crime category column on the General Matrix (Form 1), first determine the degree of the offense (1st degree, 2nd degree, or 3rd degree) by referring to the judgment and commitment order or other official court document.
-Then, look on this list to determine whether the offense is categorized as death, person, possession only or other.
-For convenience, the listings are available sequentially by the code citation or alphabetized by crime description.
+Then, look on this list to determine whether the offense is categorized as murder, death, person, possession only or other.